Frances Boyd Dawson

-Frances E. Boyd Dawson was a British social activist.
+Frances Elizabeth Boyd Dawson (1871 – 1926) was a British social activist.

-Born Frances E. Dawson, she was living in Lancaster in 1904, when she joined the Independent Labour Party.
+Born Frances Elizabeth Milner at Fulwood, Lancashire, in 1871, her father, a banker's clerk, died when she was ten years old.
+She was living in Lancaster in 1904, when she joined the Independent Labour Party.
 She qualified as a sanitary inspector, and moved to Reading, Berkshire, where she was a founder member of the local Fabian Society in 1906.
 She also became the secretary of the Reading Women's Suffrage Society, and delivered lectures for the National Committee for the Prevention of Destitution.